 When it comes to embedding external content, you will need to exercise even more caution in the future, since the GDPR increases the need to inform the user before data processing.
 However, third-party content like YouTube videos transmit data by default when the website is accessed.
 Google has already reacted to this and implemented an ‘extended data protection mode’ in YouTube’s embedding options.
 If you enable this, you will generate an embed code that will not transmit data until the video is viewed.

 Template for indicating the purposes of data processing

-In order to make your visit to our website as user friendly as possible, and to provide you will all the available features, we collect specific data from the device you used to access our website.
+In order to make your visit to our website as user-friendly as possible, and to provide you with all the available features, we collect specific data from the device you used to access our website.
 This data includes your: